-With the help of a managed backup service provider, backups will never be neglected and you will have a team of highly trained, certified, professionals managing your data.
+With the help of a fully managed cloud backup service provider, backups will never be neglected and you will have a team of highly trained, certified, professionals managing your data.

 Although the service may appear to come at an overall higher price compared to the utility provider, the benefits you receive far outweigh the cost, especially when factoring in the operational cost for internal resources to manage and monitor everything.

-Investing in a fully managed service allows your IT staff to be more strategic and focus on items that enhance your business.
+Investing in a fully managed cloud backup service allows your IT staff to be more strategic and focus on items that enhance your business.

 So how do you pick the Managed Backup Service Provider that is right for your business?
 The key is asking the right questions.